PerceptronV/HarrovAI/README.md

 # HarrovAI

-Source code for generating articles in the style of _The Harrovian_, my school's weekly journal.
+Source code for generating articles in the style of _The Harrovian_, our school's weekly journal.